EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 Therefore: **A lower induced drag and lower downwash will create a greater lift vector.** Due to the angle of downstream component.

+Van Den Berg's thesis heavily explores the interaction between the ground effect phenomenon and different wing heights and is worthy to read for additional knowledge.
 >Generally, induced drag is greater at altitudes - as induced drag is reduced at lower altitudes.

 WIP